Intersex (biology): Crustaceans

 The oldest evidence for intersexuality in crustaceans comes from fossils dating back 70 million years ago.
 Intersex has been reported in gonochoric crustaceans as early as 1729.
 A large amount of literature exists on intersexuality for isopoda and amphipoda, with there being reports of both intersex males and intersex females.

+Birds

+According to National Geographic, scientists have discovered that some chickens possess a mixture of genetically male and female cells.
+Hens can take on male characteristics if their functioning ovary is damaged or diseased.